 Furthermore, the perceived threat of air raids caused light to be recoded in terms of its urgency or relevance to the larger war effort (figure 6.14).
 Unnecessary lights were extinguished, useful lights were dimmed, and essential lights were kept indoors by sealing openings through which light might leak.
 Even a match or a glowing cigarette could be seen from miles away, it was said, so smoking outdoors was banned during blackouts and offenders were fined.
 Such strictures were quickly internalized, with citizens sometimes taking enforcement into their own hands.
-One man was sent to the emergency room of a Brooklyn hospital when an outraged passerby assaulted him for smoking during a blackout.
-He are urban field of luminous legibility with a staccato encounter of distinct classes of licit and illicit light.
-The blackout led to a new "social geography of lighting," in historian Peter Baldwin's phrase describing the social effects of nineteenth-century losses of artificial lighting.
-He
+One man was sent to the emergency room of a Brooklyn hospital when an outraged passerby assaulted him for smoking during a blackout.46 By recoding illumination in terms of necessity, blackout regulations replaced the urban field of luminous legibility with a staccato encounter of distinct classes of licit and illicit light.
+The blackout led to a new "social geography of lighting," in historian Peter Baldwin's phrase describing the social effects of nineteenth-century losses of artificial lighting.47